Zhaleo Rio

 Zhaleo Rio is a Naga People's Front politician from Nagaland.
+He is a three-term member of the Nagaland Legislative Assembly, and has served as advisor to the chief minister in multiple departments.

+Political career

-He was elected to the Nagaland Legislative Assembly from Ghaspani II Assembly constituency in 2013 as a candidate of Naga People's Front and in 2018 as a candidate of Nationalist Democratic Progressive Party.
-He was the deputy speaker of Nagaland Legislative Assembly from 2018 to 2019 before being named as an advisor to Chief Minister of Nagaland Neiphiu Rio and allocated three departments (Sericulture, Excise and Minority Affairs).
-He is a brother of Chief Minister of Nagaland Neiphiu Rio.
+He was first elected to the Nagaland Legislative Assembly from Ghaspani II constituency in 2013 as a candidate of the Naga People's Front.
+He defeated his nearest rival Y. Hewoto Awomi of the Indian National Congress (INC) by a margin of 2388 votes.
+In 2018 he won the seat as a candidate of the Nationalist Democratic Progressive Party (NDPP).
+He was the deputy speaker of the Nagaland Legislative Assembly from 2018 to 2019 before being named as an advisor to Chief Minister of Nagaland Neiphiu Rio and being allocated three departments (Sericulture, Excise and Minority Affairs).

+Personal life

+He is the brother of Nagaland Chief Minister, Neiphiu Rio.